suvam0451/sleeping-forest-ue4/README.md

 ### Asset Audit tool

 Every folder is inside an asset stream is scanned and indexed in JSON files.
 These can be imported into UE4 directly for data driven gameplay elements.

+# Disclaimer

+I work on this extension in my free time.
+Community collaboration is very important to me.
+Please consider joining my discord and suggesting improvements.
+It is recommended you use it on casual projects.
+The project is undergoing rapid progress and we don't want remnant bugs to break anything.
+**Stability will be guaranteed post 1.0.0 launch.**

+You are free to tag along.
+I would love to hear what you improvements you have in mind.